 This adjustment applies to property placed in service after 1986.
 The depreciation deduction used for AMT is the amount calculated under the alternative depreciation system (ADS) under the modified accelerated cost recovery system (MACRS).
 For real property, use the straight line method with a 40year recovery period and the mid-month convention.
 For most property other than real property, use the 150% declining balance method switching to the straight line method when it gives a larger allowance.
+For more information on depreciation, see Publication 946.

-This adjustment applies to property placed in service after 1986, other than transition property.
-It also applies to property placed in service after July 31, 1986, and before 1987 if you elected to use MACRS.
+This adjustment applies to property placed in service after 1986, other than transition property not subject to MACRS.
+It also applies to property placed in service after July 31, 1986, and before 1987, if you elected to use MACRS.